nz0001na/mad_maf/README.md

 # FBC-APL: A Camera Fingerprint based Morphing Detection and Fingerprinting Model
 This is the official repository of the paper: Fusion-based Few-Shot Morphing Attack Detection and Fingerprinting, including codes, data and pre-trained model.

-Stay tuned for the updating!!!
+Stay tuned for the updating !!!

 ![arch](fig/pipeline.png)